 The first cathedral on Wawel Hill was built after 1000, during the reign of King Bolesław the Brave, in connection with the creation of the bishopric at the Gniezno Congress.
-It was a three-apse basilica dedicated to Saint Wenceslaus.
-At the end of the 11th century, at the initiative of prince Władysław Herman, it was rebuilt.
-Most or even a whole of the pre-Romanesque edifice was demolished and obtained material was used to erect a new, already Romanesque church of St. Wenceslaus, the so-called cathedral of the Herman.
+It was a pre-Romanesque basilica dedicated to St. Wenceslaus.
+At the end of the 11th century, on the initiative of prince Władysław Herman, its reconstruction began.
+A large part or even the entire building was dismantled, and the obtained material was used to erect a new, already Romanesque church of St. Wenceslaus, the so-called cathedral of the Herman.
 Its consecration took place in 1142.
-The building was in the form of a three-aisle basilica with two choirs, two towers and two crypts.
 In the 13th century, the chapel of St. Nicholas was added to it from the north and the chapel of St. Peter and Paul from the south.
 In 1230 and 1305 the Herman’s Cathedral burned down.

 At the beginning of the 16th century, the renaissance Zygmunt’s Chapel was erected, which was a model for new chapels built in the place of earlier Gothic ones.
 In 1655-1657 and again in 1702, the Swedish army destroyed the church and the monuments accumulated in it.
 Eighteenth-century repairs and reconstructions were already carried out in the baroque style.
 Also in the nineteenth century, the cathedral was repeatedly reworked in various parties.
 The main restaurant was made from social contributions in the years 1895-1910.